1541IDE

 I took the liberty to use the zeropage locations starting at $52 as these are in use fro the GCR routines and I was pretty sure I wouldn't need these anymore.

-The next step was finding the places where the registers PortA2, PortB2 and PCR2 were addressed and analysing the routines that performed the addressing.
+The next step was finding the places where the registers PortA2, PortB2 and PCR2 were addressed and analyzing the routines that performed the addressing.
 So where needed I changed the code at that place.

 PortA2: